by Dr. Lawrence Wilson

 If a sinus infection responds slowly, it may be fungal in origin.
 These respond very fast with the use of two unusual-sounding methods:

 2. Colloidal silver can also be sniffed or inhaled into the sinuses with excellent results.
 Do this several times per day.
-It should also be used systemically, several teaspoons or up to two tablespoons by mouth, at the same time.
-Preferably take colloidal silver 20 minutes away from all food an drink, both before and after taking it.
+It should also be used orally.

 Toothaches.
 Always visit a dentist.
 However, on a nutritional balancing program, tooth flare-ups occur commonly and usually go away on their own.
 You may shine a single red heat lamp on the jaw near the tooth 5-8 times daily for 5 minutes each time, as hot as you can stand it.
 Also, you can place a tablespoon of colloidal silver in the mouth and tilt the head so the solution covers the affected area, and these methods can help in a pinch.
 Always consult a knowledgeable person if you are not sure what to do.

 Antibiotics are a class of medications that can save lives.
-However, antibiotics are extremely overprescribed and most are quite toxic.
+However, antibiotics are extremely overprescribed and most are very toxic.
 They should be used as a last resort, not the first.
 Very often, simple, inexpensive natural methods described here work better with far fewer adverse effects.
+However, most doctors don’t know about natural alternatives, even some naturopaths, so they prescribe antibiotics.

 Infections are always serious conditions, even seemingly mild ones.
 Therefore, take care of all infections rapidly, and aggressively.
 Natural remedies often work superbly.
 Finally, always ask for help if you are not sure how to use simple, natural methods or if an infection is not beginning to get a little better, at least, after two or three days, at the most.